9mm Handguns & Pistols

 In 1902, DWM firearms designer Georg Luger developed the 9mm Parabellum as a service cartridge, designed for the DWM Luger semi-automatic pistol called the Pistole Parabellum, aka the Luger.
 He created it to be lethal at 50 meters.

-By the time WWI erupted, the first submachine guns were introduced, and they were chambered for 9mm ammunition, given their ability to penetrate field gear.
+During WWI, gun makers developed the first submachine guns.
+These guns used 9mm bullets.
+The reason for using 9mm bullets was because they could easily penetrate field equipment.
 Magazine-fed, fully automatic carbines, some of these submachine guns could shoot 900 rounds a minute.

 After the birth of the Browning Hi-Power in 1935 and the gun's prevalence in WWII, the 9x19mm's popularity spread.
 As time passed, its use grew to encompass not only the armed forces but police agencies and civilian self-defense as well.
 But the milestones for the 9mm didn't end here - they continued with: